Kröller-Müller Museum – Virtual Tour

 Highlights Tour of the Kröller-Müller Museum

-“Café Terrace at Night” by Vincent van Gogh depicts the terrace of the café on the Place du Forum in Arles, France in the night.
+“Café Terrace at Night” by Vincent van Gogh depicts the terrace of the café on the Place du Forum in Arles, France at night.
 The night is painted with no black in the sky, it features only a blue sky with Van Gogh’s unique star motifs.

 The Cafe is illuminated with sulfur pale yellow and citron green.
 Van Gogh painted the view looking south towards the lit terrace of the famous coffee house.